sydney0zq/covid-19-detection/README.md

-# Deep Learning-based Detection for 2019-Coronavirus Disease (COVID-19) from Chest Computed Tomography
+# Deep Learning-based Detection for COVID-19 from Chest CT using Weak Label

-This is the official implementation of the paper "Deep Learning-based Detection for 2019-Coronavirus Disease (COVID-19) from Chest Computed Tomography".
-It covers only the inference stage.
+By Chuansheng Zheng, Xianbo Deng, Qing Fu, Qiang Zhou, Hui Ma, Wenyu Liu, and Xinggang Wang.

 Before running the code, please prepare a computer with NVIDIA GPU.
 Then install anaconda, pytorch and NVIDIA CUDA driver.
 Then you can step into the two folders to check the `README.md` file.